makinacorpus/php-normalization/README.md

    statically converted to `FooShop` and replacing separators using `.`.

  - *Static map* name conversion which uses a user-provided static map.

+ - And of course, you may implement your own strategies using the `MakinaCorpus\Normalization\NameMappingStrategy` interface.

 You can configure the name map to hold an infinite number of strategies, each one identified by a *tag*, which permits to each service using this